-Engage kids in a brief discussion about physical activity.
-The most important point to drive home is the official recommendation of 60 minutes of daily physical activity.
-(And since the afterschool hours are an opportune time to get kids to engage in physical activity, it's important to get them up and moving!)
+Engage students in a brief discussion about physical activity.
+The most important point to drive home is the official recommendation of 60 minutes of daily physical activity.1 (And since the afterschool hours are an opportune time to get students to engage in physical activity, it's important to get them up and moving!)
 Cover the following points:

-- · All school-aged children should be physically active for at least 60 minutes a day. - What are examples of different kinds of physical activity? (e.g., biking, walking, running, playing sports, skateboarding, dancing, playing tag). - · We can categorize physical activities by level of intensity: - · Low: playing a board game, playing a video game, doing arts and crafts - Moderate: walking, shooting hoops, playing foursquare - · High: vigorous dancing, playing sports games, playing tag, jogging, swimming laps, jumping rope - · We can also categorize physical activities by type of exercise: - Aerobic: jogging, jump-roping, vigorous dancing, football, soccer - · Muscle-strengthening: sit-ups, push-ups, climbing on playground equipment, swinging from monkey bars - · Bone-strengthening: jump roping, hopscotch, jogging
+- All school-aged youth should be physically active for at least 60 minutes a day. - .
+What are examples of different kinds of physical activity? (e.g., biking, walking, running, playing sports, skateboarding, dancing, playing tag). - · We can categorize physical activities by level of intensity: - · Low: playing a video game, doing arts and crafts - · Moderate: walking, shooting hoops, playing foursquare, yoga - High: vigorous dancing, playing sports games, playing tag, jogging, swimming laps, jumping rope - We can also categorize physical activities by type of exercise: - · Aerobic: jogging, jump-roping, vigorous dancing, football, soccer - · Muscle-strengthening: sit-ups, push-ups, gymnastics, jogging - · Bone-strengthening: jump roping, zumba, hip-hop dancing, jogging page 21